DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Introduction

-To address the dynamic PAE generation problem, we present the \THEMODEL\ framework that effectively addresses the challenges.
+To address the dynamic PAE generation problem, we present the \THEMODEL\ framework that guides the design and the training of the dynamic PAE generator.
 As shown in Figure~\ref{fig:intro}, the framework trains the scene-aware generator in the end-to-end paradigm and significantly improves the attack performance under varying conditions.
-Specifically, to address the training problem that arises from noisy gradients, \textbf{residual-driven sample trajectory guidance} is proposed by breaking the limited feedback information restriction that leads to the degeneracy problem.
-Inspired by deep residual learning~\cite{he2016deep}, we present the construction of the residual task that redefines the optimization problem, enriches the guidance information by relaxing the training with a low-noise auxiliary task, and leads the optimization toward exploring more aggressive results in the sparse space of PAEs.
-A regularized latent encoding is further proposed to stabilize the exploration.
-To adapt the agnostic attack scenarios, \textbf{context-aligned scene expectation simulation} is proposed.
-Specifically, the conditional-uncertainty-aligned data module is proposed to inject the randomness that is aligned with the real-world uncertainty, including the uncertainty of incomplete observation, and the skewness-based weight controller is proposed to automatically align the objectives when directly adapting the framework to agnostic target models.
-By solving the key training and task modeling issues, the framework bridges the gap between generative neural networks and dynamic PAE generation.
+Specifically, \textbf{residual-guided adversarial pattern exploration} is proposed to address the training degeneracy problem of the dynamic PAE generator.
+We first propose the limited feedback information restriction model to analyze the training degeneracy problem and support the construction of training techniques.
+Inspired by deep residual learning~\cite{he2016deep}, we present the construction of the residual task that redefines the optimization problem, enriches the guidance information by relaxing the training with an auxiliary task, and leads the optimization toward \textcolor{red}{the deep exploration of the relation between PAEs and scenes}. \textbf{Distribution-matched attack scenario alignment} is proposed to align the generator with the real-world scenario.
+Specifically, the conditional-uncertainty-aligned data model is proposed to align the training environment with the incomplete observation of the attacker and therefore balance the trade-off between the universality and attack performance.
+The skewness-based weight controller is proposed to align the stealthiness of generated PAEs automatically by the novel skewness indicator, achieving the consistent and balanced generating objective control across different attack targets.
+By solving the key training and task modeling issues, the \THEMODEL\ framework bridges the gap between generative neural networks and dynamic PAE generation.